Starting with version 1.8.0, sudo supports a modular framework

 Privilege Manager for Sudo

-, which brings advanced features
+, which brings advanced features from the Privilege

-from the Privilege Manager for Unix
+Manager for Unix

 product to sudo.
-These features
+These features include a

 the entire enterprise easy, intuitive and consistent--eliminating